sail-sg/scaling-with-vocab/experiments/README.md

         cd preliminary

-        python sample_data.py --sample_input_path slimpajama-train.jsonl
+        python sample_data.py --sample_input_path ../slimpajama-train.jsonl

     - 1.2 Train the tokenizer on the corpus with a certain vocabulary size.
-We have provided the trained tokenziers in the directory ```trained_tokenizers/```.
+We have provided the trained tokenziers in the [huggingface directory](https://huggingface.co/sail/scaling-with-vocab-trained_tokenizers).

         ```
-        python train_tokenizer.py --dataset_path slimpajama-train-sampled.jsonl --vocab_size 4096
+        python train_tokenizer.py --dataset_path ../slimpajama-train-sampled.jsonl --vocab_size 4096
         ```

     - 1.3 Compute the frequency of each word in the corpus given the tokenizer, which is used for computing unigram-normalized loss.
-The computed frequency files are stored in pkl file.
-The pkl file is a dictionary that records the  the frequency of each word in the tokenized corpus, given the tokenizer with vocabulary size V. We have provided these files in the directory ```token_lookup_probabilities/```.
+The computed frequency files are stored in json file.
+The json file is a dictionary that records the  the frequency of each word in the tokenized corpus, given the tokenizer with vocabulary size V. We have provided these files in the directory ```token_lookup_probabilities/```.

         ```
         python generate_lookup_probabilities.py --vocab_size 4096